alecmuffett/they-search-for-you/README.md

 ## Trite Expressions

 Observation: you don't make something secure, safe, or private "by design"; instead you create a "threat model" and assess the threats that your assets or solution faces.
-Some of those threats may be externalities - negative impact beyond the immediate scope of your solution - but those need to be weighed against the positive impacts and benefits that your solution also offers, plus: there is only so far you can progress towards mitigating other people's problems.
+Some of those threats may be externalities - negative impact beyond the immediate scope of your solution - but those need to be weighed against the positive impacts and benefits that your solution also offers, plus: there is only so far you can progress towards mitigating other people's challenges without negatively impacting everyone *else*.

 ### links